rajkumawat01/Todo_website/README.md

 # Todo_website
-This todo website project where you can set up your todo list.
+This is todo website project where you can set up your todo list.